-If you’re in Las Vegas and thinking about visiting the Grand Canyon, you’re faced with two options: Grand Canyon West Rim or Grand Canyon South Rim.
-I’ll show you the differences between the two so you can hopefully figure out which is better for you.
-So, Grand Canyon South Rim or West Rim?
-Let’s take a look!
+If you’re in Las Vegas and thinking about visiting the Grand Canyon, you’re faced with two options: Grand Canyon West Rim or Grand Canyon South Rim?

 What’s the difference?

-For starters, and first off, they are both part of the actual Grand Canyon.
+For starters, they are both part of the actual Grand Canyon.

 However, the South Rim is part of the famous Grand Canyon National Park.
-It’s the location you’re going to want to visit for the best trails, and to see the famous Grand Canyon sights you’re familiar with seeing on TV and in movies.
-If you’re coming from Arizona, it’s a no brainer to go here.
-However, if you’re visiting from Las Vegas, the West Rim will be a few hours closer.
+It’s the location you’re going to want to visit for the best trails, and for the famous Grand Canyon sights you’re familiar with seeing on TV and in movies.
+If you’re visiting from Arizona, it’s a no brainer to go here.
+However, if you’re visiting from Nevada (Las Vegas), the West Rim will be a few hours closer.